 Everyone can benefit from improving their ‘bounce back’ factor.

-Resilience is not only called for when disaster strikes, it can be a powerful skill in achieving personal, professional and every day success in life.
+Resiliency is not only called for when disaster strikes, it can be a powerful skill in achieving personal, professional and every day success in life.

-Ask yourself as an entrepreneur in 2020, what are you afraid of?
+What are you afraid of?
 What sets you back?